'The urban politics of immigration and diversity in Amsterdam and New York City' - international workshop

 Submitted by: Marco Bontje.

-- The intensification of international collaboration between UvA-CUS and IfL.
-Building on earlier successful collaborations between UvA-CUS and IfL during a Marie Curie Host Fellowship of Marco Bontje at IfL (2002-2004), the Dutch-funded project ‘Innovative City-Regions’ (2004-2007) and the EU FP6-project Accommodating Creative Knowledge (ACRE, 2006-2010).
+- Intensification of international collaboration between UvA-CUS and IfL.
+Building on earlier successful collaborations between UvA-CUS and IfL during a Marie Curie Host Fellowship of Marco Bontje at IfL (2002-2004), the Dutch-funded project ‘Innovative City-Regions’ (2004-2007) and the EU FP6-project Accommodating Creative Knowledge (ACRE, 2006-2010) the first step to a collaborative funding application have been made.

 ‘Mapping and Sharing Amsterdam Sustainability’ (student internship)